 Since 1977 the program director has been Professor Paul Salvaterra, Ph.D. of the Department of Neurosciences, and since 1997 Steven Novak, Ph.D., Director, Graduate-Prof Studies has been the program administrator.

-Roberts, upon completion of his doctoral work at the University of Michigan in 1943, was recruited to be the assistant head of the Manhattan Project’s inhalation section at the University of Rochester.
+Roberts, upon completion of his doctoral work at the University of Michigan in 1943 was recruited to be the Assistant Head of the Manhattan Project’s inhalation section at the University of Rochester.
 The group to which he belonged set the legal safe limits for human exposure to uranium dusts.

-of normal and neoplastic tissues.
-The major conclusion of the studies was the generalization that ‘no matter how or from which tissue tumors arise, they more nearly resemble each other biochemically than do normal tissues or than normal tissues resemble each other.”
+In 1946 he joined the division of cancer research at Washington University School of Medicine in St. Louis.
+There he organized a group to study the nitrogen metabolism of normal and neoplastic tissues.
+The major conclusion of the studies was the generalization that ‘no matter how or from which tissue tumors arise, they more nearly resemble each other biochemically than do normal tissues or than normal tissues resemble each other”.
 The importance of the amino acid glutamine stood out.

-Currently Roberts’ research is focused on identifying major inhibitory command-control mechanisms at levels of membranes, genome, brain and society.
+Currently Roberts’ research is focused on identifying major inhibitory command-control mechanisms at levels of membranes, genome, brain, and society.

 Eugene has been supported by his wife, Ruth, with laboratory research, administrative tasks and the summer academy for many years.
 Together they embody the ethos that scientific research is not a job but a passion, a way of life.
 They are still actively engaged with the Roberts Summer Student Academy, offering every student the opportunity to meet with them.